Mapping molecular polariton transport via pump-probe microscopy

 \Cref{fig:3} shows \(\Delta T_n(\omega)\) following pump (\(r_n=-50\)~\(\mu\)m) and probe (\(r_n=50\)~\(\mu\)m) pulses initiated at either side of the cavity with opposite momenta, \(k_{p}=-k_{p'}= \pi/2\)~\(\mu\text{m}^{-1}\).
 The signal is plotted for four probe delays \(\Delta \tau\), where \(\Delta \tau=0\) corresponds to the pump and probe pulses meeting at the center of the cavity.
 The direct calculation of a physical observable for imaging experiments in \cref{eq:DeltaTn} is a main advancement of our work.

-The leading circular feature in each panel of \cref{fig:3} is the coherent excitation, i.e., the polariton, with red-blue lobes resulting from Rabi contraction following blue shift of the LP~\cite{reitz2024,delpo2020}.
-Tracking the position of this feature, determined approximately by the maximum of the absolute signal (cyan line in third panel of \cref{fig:3}), we find the calculated velocity is close to the theoretical group velocity \(v^{\text{grp}}_{k_p}\) from the dispersion curve (\cref{fig:4a}).
-Due to the counter-propagating geometry, this velocity corresponds to half the relative speed between pump and probe fronts.
+The leading circular feature in each panel of \cref{fig:3} is the coherent excitation, i.e., the polariton, with red-blue lobes resulting from Rabi contraction following blue shift of the LP~\cite{reitz2025nonlinear,delpo2020} (originating from the creation of dephased population in the excited state, corresponding to dark states \cite{xiang2021molecular}).
+Tracking the position of this feature, determined approximately by the maximum of the absolute signal (cyan line in third panel of \cref{fig:3}), we find the extracted transport velocity (see SI for details) is close to the theoretical group velocity \(v^{\text{grp}}_{k_p}\) from the dispersion curve (\cref{fig:4a}).

 In addition, a trailing feature in \(\Delta T_n\) emerges, corresponding to the population of static dark excitonic states.
 Consequently, the rms displacement of the entire signal, which is often reported in experiments, propagates significantly below \(v^{\text{grp}}_{k_p}\), as shown in \cref{fig:4a}.
 We note that the situation in a real experiment~\cite{xu2023} is likely more complex than the picture presented here, i.e., one might not observe a clear distinction between incoherent and coherent parts of the signal.
 We comment on appropriate extensions to our model below.